 GeneCards Summary for BRCA2 Gene

 BRCA2 (Breast Cancer 2, Early Onset) is a Protein Coding gene.
-Diseases associated with BRCA2 include fanconi anemia, complementation group d1 and breast-ovarian cancer, familial, 2.
+Diseases associated with BRCA2 include breast cancer and fanconi anemia, complementation group d1.
 Among its related pathways are Pathways in cancer and GPCR Pathway.
 GO annotations related to this gene include single-stranded DNA binding and histone acetyltransferase activity.

 UniProtKB/Swiss-Prot for BRCA2 Gene